Manfred-Madelaine-pro/connect-four-ai/README.md

 This AI can attack or defend itself.

 ## Description :pencil:
-Te AI should be able win against :
+The AI should be able win against :
 - :man: a Human
 - :hatching_chick: an AI playing randomly
 - :hatched_chick: an AI capable to attack